Tittoh/table-scraping/README.md

-# table-scraping
+# Web Scraper
-Scraping data from html tables,
+Scraping data from html table and saving it to a postgres database.